jengerred/ATM/readme.md

 # ATM-app
 ## Description:
 This project was an assignment for the MIT XPRO course.
+I created a page with user friendly UI to input ATM transactions and added an "insufficient funds" alert when the withdrawal amount is less than the current deposited amount.
 ## How to Run:
 Just open the page and you can see the components working properly.
 Check it out for yourself and try to withdraw more than the current deposit amount.
 ## How to Install: